Universal Boss Out After Movie Flop

 This has left Universal ahead of only financially struggling MGM in market share among the major studios.

-Speculation that Silver’s firing was imminent intensified when Biondi was shown the door.
-This weekend, the situation became even worse when ``Babe: Pig in the City,″ the $90 million follow-up to the successful 1995 ``Babe,″ grossed only $8.2 million over the long Thanksgiving weekend for fifth place.
-The movie got buried by two other family-oriented features, Disney’s ``A Bug’s Life″ and Paramount’s ``The Rugrats Movie.″
+This weekend, the situation became even worse when ``Babe: Pig in the City,″ the $90 million followup to the successful 1995 ``Babe,″ debuted in fifth place.
+The movie was buried by two other family-oriented features, Disney’s ``A Bug’s Life″ and Paramount’s ``The Rugrats Movie.″

-``Pig in the City″ was plagued by last-minute problems in the editing room and couldn’t be completed on time, forcing Universal to cancel a star-studded benefit premiere and a weekend media event, denying the film much-needed publicity.
+``Pig in the City″ was plagued by last-minute editing problems and couldn’t be completed on time, forcing Universal to cancel a star-studded benefit premiere and a weekend media event, denying the film much-needed publicity.
 The movie received generally positive reviews, though some critics found the G-rated picture too dark for youngsters.